-As you reach the top of the hill, you will see a sign marking coast path pointing to the left.
+As you reach the top of the hill, you will see a sign marking the coast path pointing to the left.
 Here, you will pass by a couple of houses and onto the path which takes you around the cliffs.
 There is a footpath here which takes you inland to Lamorna, but the coastal walk has some incredible views and shouldn't be missed.
 The walk will take you towards the cliff edge and then veer away again, leading you through a woodland nature reserve.
-After you leave the trees, you are back overlooking the sea again - look out for St Clements Island.
+After you leave the trees, you are back overlooking the sea again - lookout for St Clements Island.
 After hopping over stiles, you will finally begin to turn right, taking you into Lamorna.
 Grab a coffee from the café and your dog can cool off in the turquoise water.

 6. Bodmin's tors

-Sometimes it's okay to come second, and when it comes to exploring tors in Bodmin, the second highest, Rough Tor, is definitely not one to miss.
+Sometimes it's okay to come second, and when it comes to exploring tors in Bodmin, the second-highest, Rough Tor, is definitely not one to miss.
 Pronounced 'Rowtor', it stands tall at 1312ft high and is a fantastic place to visit if you're a bit of a history buff.

-You can start at the car park which is about a mile and half from the tor's top summit.
+You can start at the car park which is about a mile and a half from the tor's top summit.
 Cross the bridge and begin the ascent.
-There are some fascinating pit stops you can make along the way to the top, including a memorial to Charlotte Dymond, an 18 year old girl who was murdered on Rough Tor and whose ghost is still said to roam the moor.
-There is also a plaque dedicated to the men of the 4rd Wessex Division who died during the Second World War, but the rocks here form one of the main historical draws.
+There are some fascinating pit stops you can make along the way to the top, including a memorial to Charlotte Dymond, an 18-year-old girl who was murdered on Rough Tor and whose ghost is still said to roam the moor.
+There is also a plaque dedicated to the men of the 4th Wessex Division who died during the Second World War, but the rocks here form one of the main historical draws.
 Rough Tor was once inhabited by humans and ancient remains can still be found, including the boundaries of homes of those who lived here from 2000 BC.
-There are 120-plus hut circles which have been dated to the Bronze-Age and Time Team dedicated a show to investigating the western slope.
+There are 120-plus hut circles that have been dated to the Bronze-Age and Time Team dedicated a show to investigating the western slope.
 Rough Tor would have been chosen as a dwelling due to its advantageous lookout point, but the weather sometimes prevents this from being fully appreciated!
-When we visited, the mist was thick, however it is said that on a clear day, you can see both the North and South coasts of Cornwall.
+When we visited, the mist was thick, however, it is said that on a clear day, you can see both the North and South coasts of Cornwall.